tdogcodes/tdogcodes/README.md

 # Hi, I'm Tracy ✌️

-I'm a Web Developer at GungHo Entertainment, currently pursuing a Computer Science degree at Western Governors University.🦉 <br/>
+I'm a Web Developer at GungHo Entertainment, pursuing a Computer Science degree at Western Governors University.🦉 <br/>
 Based in Hemet, California, I enjoy bringing ideas to life online, and learning new technologies along the way. 🖥️

 ## My Stack 🛠️